ansys/pyprimemesh/doc/source/user_guide/wrapper.rst

       )
    )

-4. Create the wrapper control.
+4. Create the Wrapper control.
 Scope refers to which entities should be wrapped.

 .. code:: python